wistia/wistia-open-docs/_posts/exporting-guide.md

 ---

+## After Effects

+If you are adding your After Effects export back into an editor like Avid or Final Cut (our normal workflow), match the native sequence settings you're using in your edit.
+Make sure you match codec (*ProRes, ProRes LT, HDV*), frame size (*1920x1080, 1440x1080*), and frame rate (*24, 23.98, 29.97*).

+If you are exporting out of After Effects for upload to Wistia, use *h.264 quicktime settings* and *1280x720* frame size.

+---

 ## iMovie

 To export your iMovie video project, select the project you wish to export from the iMovie Project Library and choose Share &gt; Export Movie.